Buying a Car vs Leasing: What You Need to Know

 When it comes to getting a new set of wheels, you may debate leasing a new car versus buying one.
 While both options have merit, the one that’s right for you will depend on a few personal factors: namely, your financial situation and what kind of car owner you are.

-So, what is really the difference between buying and leasing, and how do you decide which one to choose?
+So, what is really the difference between buying and leasing a car, and how do you decide which one to choose?

 Leasing versus Buying a Car

-The difference between leasing a car and buying one is similar to the difference between renting a home and taking out a mortgage.
+The difference between buying and leasing a car is similar to the difference between renting a home and taking out a mortgage.

 With a lease, you are given a specific term — or timeframe — during which to drive that vehicle.
 When the term is up, you’ll need to return it to the dealership.
 This is quite different from buying a new car, where you become the owner until you choose to sell it.